mawler7/FootyStats/README.md

 # FootyStars ⚽
-🚀 An advanced football statistics tracking application – inspired by Flashscore!
+🚀 An advanced football statistics tracking application

 ## 📌 Project Description
 FootyStars is a web application for tracking football match results, team and player statistics, and making match predictions.
 The data is fetched from an external API and stored in a PostgreSQL database.